Get Help From a High Net Worth Divorce Lawyer Near You

 High-Asset Divorces & The Benefit of Mediation

-Avoiding court is always beneficial, but divorce mediation has other advantages in high net-worth divorces.
+Avoiding court is always beneficial, but divorce mediation has other advantages in high net-worth divorces in Georgia.

 When a divorce is filed in court, it becomes public.
 Anyone willing to visit the courthouse can learn about your case, how much you make, the value of your assets, and information about your minor children.
 With mediation, these details are kept confidential.

 In addition to ensuring privacy, mediation is generally a quicker route to resolution.
 You don’t have to rely on a court calendar, and you can create the terms of your divorce settlement agreement.

 What If An Ex is Hiding Assets in a Divorce?

 In high-asset divorces, it’s not uncommon for one spouse to hide property to avoid sharing its value.
 This practice is illegal and taken seriously by Georgia courts.